Questa Beautification Signage Projects

 Questa Chamber Music Series

-The QCC is partnering up with the Questa Library to offer youth art classes the second Friday of every month through May, as part of the Library’s youth and family outreach programs.
-The classes cover a wide range of topics and will be held at the Questa Youth Center from 1-3 pm.
-(Please see the Library schedule for specific dates, as some dates may change, based on student availability.)
+The QCC is partnering with the Questa Library to offer youth art classes as part of the Library’s youth and family outreach programs.
+The classes cover a wide range of topics and are held at the Questa Youth Center, 2nd Fridays of the month, 1-3 pm, through May.
+(Please Check Library schedule, as some dates may change.)

 Questa Studio Arts Tour

-Ours is the earliest of 2019’s art tours in northern New Mexico, and the 2019 tour will be our third year.
-Artists from Questa and the surrounding communities will open their studios or gather at easy-to-find hubs offering unique, hand-crafted works from the traditional to the modern, from hand-carved bultos to exquisite jewelry, stunning photography, paintings, pottery, and more.
+Artists from Questa and the surrounding communities will open their studios or gather at easy-to-find hubs offering unique, hand-crafted works from traditional to modern.
 The route begins on the south side of Questa, reaches the edge of the national forest to our east, and ends north, in Sunshine Valley.
 Add your art to our event, or enjoy meeting your neighbors and artists!
-More information here.
+MORE….